forcedotcom/salesforcedx-vscode/docs/_articles/en/codepreview/set-up-lwc-code-preview.md

 - Safari: https://www.technipages.com/apple-safari-completely-disable-cache

 Another workaround is to make changes to one of the `.js` or `.html` files within your component, which recompiles and caches your new static resources to the browser.

+> **Warning:** Disabling the browser cache may cause slowness for other websites and services.
+It is advisable to recheck this cache setting when no longer working within LWC Code Preview.